 For example, suppose we visited the dining room at a show home and took away two ideas: the contrasting hallway, and the amber/natural color of the rug against the espresso flooring.
 While you are shopping fabrics you consider several designer linen prints depicting birds.
 You notice that most of the fabrics look English country or 60’s modern, so you venture into tropical bird prints.
 You become intrigued with this strongly colored teal background print.

 Reflecting on the rich colors, you decide that they are good complements to the concrete and metal in your building.
-Next, you flip further in the tropical collection to discover the amber tiger stripe, and VOILA!
+Next, you flip further in the tropical collection to discover the amber tiger stripe and VOILA!
 Magic!
 The two pieces set the stage for your entire condo, but since you want a spacious look you strategically place your favorites.
-Pattern is not layered in order to avoid clutter or a busy feeling.
+The pattern is not layered in order to avoid clutter or a busy feeling.
 Textiles relate to each other from room to room.